Cho'Gath Build Guide by EmbraceProgress

 Since it's cone-shaped though, and also has a cast animation like Rupture, you need to make sure that you tag the right champions with it, else they may have the damage to kill your carries.

-This is the second half of why Cho'Gath can jungle; the AOE nature of this ability allows him to clear entire camps of jungle mobs without expending any mana!
+This is the second half of why Cho'Gath can jungle; the AOE nature of this ability allows him to clear entire camps of jungle without losing a lot of mana.
 It also allows him to CS easier, which combos well with his passive healing.

-Ah, Feast.
 This is what really makes our monster come to life.
 Each time Cho'Gath executes something with his ultimate, he gains size, health, and a bit of attack range.
-Leveling up the ultimate ability itself also makes Cho'Gath bigger, so you get two nice health spikes at levels 11 and 16.
-If the enemy is a minion or monster, it's cooldown is halved, making stacking a lot faster if used to farm.
-Once you get the full six stacks, you're free to use this devastating nuke offensively against your opponents.
+Leveling up the ultimate ability itself also makes Cho'Gath bigger, and increases the health gained by each stack, therefore you get two nice health spikes at levels 11 and 16.

 There are two methods of using Feast; peeling and killing.
-I tend to do the former when I build tanky and the latter when I build to carry (A.K.A.
+I tend to do the former when I build tank and the latter when I build to carry (A.K.A.
 Mage'Gath).
-Generally if someone wants my carry dead, they may commit to flying past me in order to kill them.
-Not on my watch; Feast allows Cho'Gath to chunk them hard and hopefully provide enough extra damage to eliminate the threat before they can do harm.
+Generally if someone wants my carry dead, Feast allows Cho'Gath to chunk them hard and hopefully provide enough extra damage to eliminate the threat before Cho's carry dies.
 On the flip-side, if you know your ult can murder an enemy carry (indicated by the spikey-looking icon that appears around them when they're at low health), you can quickly eliminate them from the fight.

 As with any champion, picking the right summoner spells for Cho'Gath is important.
 Here I've listed the GOOD and the BAD spells for you to consider.

 Ghost is the mobility spell that I use everywhere else, and I feel that it's a bit superior to Flash on Cho'Gath.
 Why?
-Well, let me be blunt: dying on Cho'Gath isn't fun.
-You LOSE tankiness, and need to stack up Feast again.
-With Flash, there's always the chance that it won't save a slow, lumbering champion like Cho, as there are many champions with far superior mobility that will still catch up to you and kill you.
+Well, with Flash, there's always the chance that it won't save a slow, lumbering champion like Cho, as there are many champions with far superior mobility that will still catch up to you and kill you.
+And that's just factoring in enemy champion kits, and not the runes and items that they can will have in these fights.
 With Ghost, you get a 10 second speed boost where you can hopefully outrun your enemies to relative safety.

 It also lets you catch up to fleeing enemies so that you can tag them with Rupture easier, netting your team kills that otherwise wouldn't have happened.
 Therefore, I prefer Ghost on Cho about 90% of the time.

-And plus, doing this will have many of your enemies pissing their pants:
+And plus, running Ghost will have many of your enemies pissing their pants:

 Teleport is an amazing summoner spell that I run top 99% of the time.
 Having this spell up gives you map-wide presence at the push of a button, especially considering how important dragon is to get.
 It also allows you to quickly port back to lane if you need to save your tower.
 It truly is too good to take anything else in its place.